 Dr. Junzhou Huang

-Dr. Junzhou Huang is Assistant Professor in the Computer Science and Engineering department at the University of Texas at Arlington.
-He received the B.E. degree from Huazhong University of Science and Technology, Wuhan, China, the M.S. degree from the Institute of Automation, Chinese Academy of Sciences, Beijing, China, and the Ph.D. degree in Computer Science at Rutgers, The State University of New Jersey.
+Dr. Junzhou Huang is a Assistant Professor in the Computer Science and Engineering department at the University of Texas at Arlington.
+He received a B.E. degree from Huazhong University of Science and Technology, Wuhan, China, an M.S. degree from the Institute of Automation, Chinese Academy of Sciences, Beijing, China, and a Ph.D. degree in Computer Science at Rutgers, The State University of New Jersey.
 His major research interests include machine learning, computer vision and imaging informatics.
 He won the MICCAI Young Scientist Award 2010, the FIMH Best Paper Award 2011, the STMI Best Paper Award 2012, the NIPS Best Reviewer Award 2013 and was selected as one of the 10 emerging leaders in multimedia and signal processing by the IBM T.J.
 Watson Research Center in 2010.
-He enjoys to develop efficient algorithms with nice theoretical guarantees to solve practical problems involved large scale data.
+He enjoys developing efficient algorithms with nice theoretical guarantees to solve practical problems involving large-scale data.

 Dr. Susan Ferreira